fernando-mc/fernandomc.com/content/posts/redshift-epochs-and-timestamps.md

 **3. Dealing with Millisecond Epochs**

-If we're dealing with milisecond epochs we're going to either divide or multiple the epoch value by 1000 whenever we do conversions on it.
+If we're dealing with millisecond epochs we're going to either divide or multiple the epoch value by 1000 whenever we do conversions on it.

 If we're getting a date from a millisecond epoch we would divide by 1000 before we add the seconds to the 1970 date.